 The easiest way to access campus and the surrounding area is often by foot, and there's NO PERMIT required!

 Pedestrians, bicycles, and vehicles must obey all traffic control devices.
 Pedestrians have the right-of-way at marked crosswalks, in intersections, and on sidewalks extending across a service drive, building entrance, or driveway.
 Pedestrians should not leave the curb or their place of safety and walk or run into the path of a vehicle that is so close that it is impossible for the driver to yield.
 Pedestrians may cross an intersection diagonally where permitted by special pavement marking.
 Pedestrians crossing a street at any point other than within a marked crosswalk at an intersection should yield the right-of-way to all vehicles.

 - Burn calories and keep weight down

 - Have fun!

-If you are studying late and have concerns about your safety getting home, all students can request a SURE Walk volunteer to accompany them from PCL or SAC to dorms and west campus housing.
-The service is provided by Student Government and available Monday-Sunday 7 p.m.-2 a.m.
+If you are on campus late and have concerns about your safety getting home, all students, faculty, and staff can request SURE Walkers to accompany them.
+Two SURE Walkers may accompany you on your walk home or provide a complimentary cart or car ride, depending on service area.
+The service is available Monday-Sunday 7 p.m.-2 a.m.